New containers are often referred to as

 Almost 98% of the shipping containers built worldwide, are manufactured in China.
-So almost all new cargo containers worldwide have made “one trip” overseas from a factory in China to arrive at its final destination.
+So almost all new containers have made “one trip” overseas from a factory in China to its final destination.

 As overseas shipping costs can outweigh the cost of the container itself, new containers are always loaded for their one trip on a container vessel.
 This process is standardized globally and loading the container with cargo helps cover the cost of shipping.
 This is why one trip containers are as close to “new” as available in the market.

 One trip containers are in almost perfect condition inside and out.
-They are generally within 12 months of their date of manufacture as evidenced on the CSC approval plates attached to the cargo door.
-They meet internationally approved quality standards and are in the best condition available on the market.
+They meet internationally approved ISO quality standards and are in the best condition available on the market.